Updated July 6th, 2020

 Your carrier will likely contact you with the dollar number they are willing to pay out for your totaled vehicle.

 If you feel that they undervalued your car, then it is important that you speak up sooner rather than later.
-Ask for a copy of the report they compiled, including all of the information they used to determine your car’s value.
+Ask for a copy of the report they compiled, including all of the information they used to determine your car’s value so you can begin negotiating a totaled car settlement.

 Believe it or not, there are many cases in which customers have challenged the value set by top carriers, and as a result, received an extra $1,000 or more for their car.

-Best Auto Insurance Companies for Claims & Totaled Vehicles
+Best Auto Insurance Companies for Negotiating With Insurance on a Totaled Car

 Based on consumer surveys and ratings from reputable sources the top companies to work with when dealing with claims and/or totaled vehicles are USAA, Travelers, Auto-Owners, and Amica.